phan/phan/README.md

  -f, --file-list <filename>
   A file containing a list of PHP files to be analyzed

- -r, --file-list-only
-  A file containing a list of PHP files to be analyzed to the exclusion of any other directories or files passed in.
-This is useful when running Phan from a stored state file and passing in a small subset of files to be re-analyzed.

  -l, --directory <directory>
   A directory that should be parsed for class and method information.
 After excluding the directories